 Figure 6.20: Isometric view of the redesign.

-As can be seen in Figure 6.20, the initial sloped plate is replaced with the ”Simpler Sloped Plate”.
+As can be seen in Figure 6.20, the initial sloped plate is replaced with the "Simpler Sloped Plate”.
 It would be feasible to bend this simpler plate with the tools at hand, eliminating the need to outsource the bending.
 In addition to changing the sloped plate, the front door was extended to reach the bucket at the bottom.
 The bucket was also widened to cater for the changed sloped plate.
-This redesign was done after material were ordered.
+This redesign was done after material was ordered.
 However, additional material was not required as the material ordered would be enough to complete the redesign.

 6.5 RFID COIL COVER